Punya Prasun Bajpai: Early life

 He was born in Muzaffarpur, Bihar.
 His father is the late Mani Kant Bajpai, who was an IIS (Indian Information Service) officer.
 He did his schooling at Kendriya Vidyalaya, Kankarbagh, Patna and subsequently did his graduation in Political Science honours from Bihar National College, Patna.

 Career

 Bajpai started his career in the electronic media with Aaj Tak in 1996 and worked there until 2003.
 He then moved to NDTV for a tenure of fourteen months.
 In 2007–2008, he was Editor-in-Chief of Sahara Samay.
 He worked at Zee News for four years as a prime-time anchor and editor before returning to Aaj Tak.
 Bajpai began hosting Masterstroke on ABP News in April, but he resigned four months later on 1 August 2018, due to alleged political pressure on the news channel.
 In February 2019, he joined Surya Samachar as Editor-in-Chief, where he also hosted the shows Jai Hind and Satta.
 Recently he gave up Surya Samachar.

+In March 2014 he attracted controversy when in a video of interview with Arvind Kejriwal, he was seen getting instructions from Kejriwal on promoting his interview by comparing his resignation to the sacrifice of Bhagat Singh and dropping a certain portion of interview on privatization of industries which would portray him anti-middle class.
+Later, when the interview was telecasted, Bajpai was alleged to have actually complied to the instructions which raised questions on his journalistic integrity and ethics.
+Aaj Tak rejected these charges.
+AAP spokesperson remarked, "The interview was shown live and without any cuts, and this is purely an attempt by vested interests to malign us.
+Arvindji has not said or done anything wrong, and this is a desperate attempt to show him in poor light."

 In 2015, Bajpai was one of the ten most active Indian journalists on Twitter.

 Since 2019, he runs his own news channel on YouTube.